oscal-compass/community/GOVERNANCE.md

 * current oversight commitee members
 * current maintainers and reviewers of **core** projects
-* current maintainers of non-core projects within OSCAL-Compass Github organization
+* current maintainers of **non-core** projects within OSCAL-Compass Github organization
 * one person/maintainer per lab project and significant adopter.
 Each lab project and significant adopter will designate one person to participate in the voting.
+If a person from the lab project or significant adpopter is already eligible based on other criteria (such as maintainer of core projects, etc.) then that lab project or significant adopter will not get another vote.

 ### Candidate Eligibility